Selling breast milk may sound strange, but don’t dismiss this money-making opportunity just yet!

 Selling your breast milk is a great way to make extra money, but it’s important to remember that it’s not for everyone, and that’s totally okay!

-If you’re not comfortable selling your milk, there are other options available to make money from home, and you can still donate your milk to families who need it.
+If you’re not comfortable selling your milk, there are other options available to make money from home, and donating breast milk is always an option for extra breast milk.

 No matter what you decide to do, make sure you are well-informed about the process and risks.
 Selling breast milk is a serious decision, but it can be a rewarding and profitable option for you.